-Let's talk about how new design & organisational software is changing the way we deliver our services to the you, our clients and what to expect if you're hiring a designer today.
+Let's talk about how new design & organisational software - it's changing the way we deliver our services to our clients and what to expect if you're hiring a designer today.

 Technology has made just about everything in our lives faster and easier, and design is no exception.
 Interior design used to be a face-to-face thing – think mood-board viewings, on-site walk-throughs and showroom visits – but it’s increasingly moving to the remote format with so much of the process being conducted on line.